Zhaopudark/PSComputerManagementZp/Examples/README.md

 **Fundamental**: Modify `Current User` level registry items  `HKCU:\Software\Microsoft\Windows\CurrentVersion\Internet Settings` to set and unset system level proxy.

+**Note**: ==This module is not a proxy tool, but a tool to help you configure the system level proxy.
+So, you should have a proxy server first.==

 ## Set system proxy IPV4 by `Localhost` with `PortNumber`

 Please run PowerShell with `Administrator` privilege.